divonlan/genozip-docs/docs/archiving.rst

     > find . -name "*.bam" | genozip --tar mydata.tar -T-

 Implementation note: Genozip implements the IEEE 1003.1-1988 ("ustar") standard of tar files, with the size field in binary format for files 8GB or larger.
+The GNU-tar LongLink extension is used for file names longer than 99 characters.
 This is compatible with most modern tar implementations, including GNU tar.

 **2. Binding with --output**